DirectTV Satellite Internet Review 2023

 DIRECTV does not require internet service if you’re watching it on your TV.
 You can enjoy DIRECTV at the same quality with or without internet service in your home.

 If you want to use the DIRECTV app to watch your shows away from home, you’ll need a Wi-Fi connection at home or a data plan for your phone or tablet.
-You'll also need an internet connection to use DIRECTV Stream.

 Can I get DIRECTV internet-only plans?